 “I will never get an assignment that interesting.”
 Elle lamented with an exaggerated sigh.
 “He’s been playing Santa for ten years now.
 It’s a record.”
 She said, thoroughly unimpressed.

-“Huh.
-Could be interesting, I suppose.
+“It could be interesting, I suppose.
 When are you leaving?”

 “Soon, I think.
 I’m meant to see Geoff in a minute to talk about it.”